davemgj84/davemgj84/README.md

 <div style="margin-bottom: 1rem" align="center"><h3>👋 Welcome to my Github! 👋</h3>
 </div>

 A Full Stack Web Developer with a background as an artist.
-I offer many perspectives and modes of thinking with my diverse background.
+I offer many perspectives and modes of thinking with my diverse experience.
 I have always loved creating and building interactive projects and collaborating with a team.
 I enjoy critical thinking, problem solving, and creativity in my work.

 - Currently looking for full time employment as a Web Developer
 - Creating small applications to practice what I have learned